-Overall opportunity map scores for San Jacinto census tracts are presented in Figure 12 along with the City's sites inventory.
+Overall opportunity map scores for San Jacinto census tracts are presented in Figure 12 Figure 26 along with the City's sites inventory.
 The majority of San Jacinto is classified as a low resource area; only two census tracts (one of which covers most of the unincorporated county area to the City's west) are identified as moderate resource areas.
-Most importantly, there is one census tract in the City's central core that is classified as a high segregation and poverty area.
+Most importantly, as identified in Table 6-7, there is one census tract in the City's central core that is classified as a high segregation and poverty area (census tract 436.02).
 This means that this tract meets standards for both poverty (30% of the population below the federal poverty line) and racial segregation (overrepresentation of people of color relative to the county).
 This neighborhood is largely built-out and relatively densely populated.
 Located in the City center, just northwest of City Hall, this area warrants a special level of attention and investment to address its limited access to opportunity.
 Focusing specifically on this tract, it's evident that the most significant factor negatively impacting this area is lack of access to economic opportunities, which is circular confirmation of the area's poverty status, given that poverty is a contributing factor in determining a tract's economic score.